grandseiken/factorio-ultracube/README.md

 # Factorio 2.0 and expansion status

 **TL;DR: Ultracube is compatible with Factorio 2.0 (only) as of version 0.6.0.
 It is not compatible with Space Age itself or the Quality mod.
-However, if you own the expansion, enable the `elevated-rails` and [Enable all Feature Flags](https://mods.factorio.com/mod/enable-all-feature-flags) optional dependencies in order for Ultracube to take advantage of new expansion features (elevated rails, belt stacking, new spoilage challenges, and so on).**
+Elevated rails are included if the built-in Elevated rails mod is active.** While the mod will remain playable for those who do not own the expansion, future updates will add more optional content and mechanics based on expansion features.

 Other previously-compatible optional dependencies listed [below](#list-of-compatible-mods) have not yet been tested extensively on 2.0.
-They might work, but you might also need to wait for them to be updated.
+For now, they might or might not work.

 Ultracube 0.5.7 was the last version to work with 1.x Factorio versions.